PacktPublishing/Mastering-Embedded-Linux-Programming-Third-Edition/README.md

 **Preface**: In the **Download Color Images** section link `https://static.packt-cdn.com/downloads/9781801071000_ColorImages.pdf` _should be_ https://static.packt-cdn.com/downloads/9781789530384_ColorImages.pdf

 **Page 18**: The command to install the software required for Chapter 2 is formatted incorectly.
-There should be a `\` be every newline we wish to escape so that the shell does not execute the command prematurely.
+There should be a `\` before every newline we wish to escape so that the shell does not execute the command prematurely.

 ```bash
 $ sudo apt-get install autoconf automake bison bzip2 cmake \